 There are currently six galleries and three special exhibits.

-Next, in the main hall you are greeted by the ginormous Apatosaurus, coming in at 82 feet long and 23 feet high.
-He was so large I could not fit his entire body in my camera lense.
+Next, in the main hall, you are greeted by the ginormous Apatosaurus, coming in at 82 feet long and 23 feet high.
+He was so large I could not fit his entire body in my camera lens.

 My daughter was particularly amused (or grossed out) by touching dinosaur poo!

 From the fossil gallery, the students headed to the Fossil Dig exhibit next where they had a chance to dig for fossils.
 It was exciting to watch them as they pretended to be real archaeologists digging & using tools such as paintbrushes, searching for real dinosaur fossils from long ago underneath the sand.